francois-gm/aptoptout.github.io/README.md

 If you have your own domain name – or if you haven't – hosting is optional, using GitHub Pages or Netlify you can easily host your Github repository for free!

-Having your own server is great, its yours and it will always be yours as long as you keep paying but having it is maybe overkill for your portfolio website which won't have thát much content.
-Seeing that hosting plans start at 5 gigabytes that's a lot of space which you won't use.
+Having your own server is great, its yours and it will always be yours as long as you keep paying but having it is maybe overkill for your portfolio website.

 ### Hosting companies & domain providers